tamariam/restaurant-Tamariam/README.md

 - Verified that staff members can access a list of approved bookings for the current day.
 - Verified that if a staff member searches for bookings by a specific user and no bookings are found, a message indicating "No bookings found for [user] is displayed.
 - Verified that if a staff member searches for bookings by a specific date/current day and no bookings are found, a message indicating "No bookings found for [date] is displayed.
+- verified that when a staff member attempts to access the booking link in the navigation bar, the system appropriately denies access and displays a notification message informing the staff member that they are not authorized to view the page.